BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Discovery of multiple broad emission line regions

-First, we note that the broad \ha\ profile extracted from the North-Western (pink) region and detached from the broad \ha\ emission in the centre is clearly distinct in shape to the central emission: it is less broad compared to the central broad \ha\ emission and symmetric around the narrow \ha\ component.
-Therefore, we interpret this emission as the BLR of a black hole located in the outskirts of \tar.
+Broad emission line profiles in permitted lines without a counterpart in forbidden lines are commonly interpreted as emission from the broad-line region of accreting massive black holes.
+In \tar\, we find evidence of three such BLRs.
+First, the broad \ha\ profile extracted from the north-western (pink) region and detached from the broad \ha\ emission in the centre is clearly distinct in shape to the central emission: it is less broad than the central broad \ha\ emission and symmetric around the narrow \ha\ component.
+The broad \ha\ component has no counterpart in forbidden lines, specifically not in the \oiiill\ doublet.
+Therefore, it is unlikely to be associated with high-velocity gas in the interstellar medium (see Sect.~\ref{a:alternatives}).
+Instead, we here interpret this emission as the BLR of a black hole located in the outskirts of \tar.
 At this off-nuclear position, it may be classified as an offset AGN \citep{Comerford14}, either in the process of being accreted into the centre of \tar, or possibly having been ejected in a previous multi-body interaction or through a recoil kick of a previous black hole merger \citep{Peres62, Bekenstein73, Saslaw74, Mikkola90, Volonteri03, Madau04, Merritt04, Sijacki11, Blecha16, Mannerkoski22, Partmann24}.

+Second, the broad \ha\ emission extracted from the central region of \tar\ (orange region) is clearly asymmetric.
+Similar profiles have been found for two AGNs at $z=4-6$ observed with NIRSpec-MSA in the JADES survey \citep{Eisenstein23} by \cite{Maiolino24}, who interpreted them as signatures of two AGNs within the MSA slit ($\lesssim0.2\arcsec$) through double-Gaussian fits.
+Without further spatial information such an interpretation remains uncertain, because asymmetric BLRs can also be caused by an anisotropic gas distribution, inflows or outflows in the BLR, or a specific BLR geometry \citep[e.g.][and references therein]{StorchiBergmann17}.
+However, if there are indeed two AGNs, the spatial information afforded through NIRSpec-IFS can help to separate their emission features \cite[see][]{Uebler24b}.
+While we have no evidence of two central emission peaks in the \ha\ line map derived from our NIRSpec-IFS data, a visual inspection of the central region of \tar\ indeed suggests changes of the broad-line profile shape across the central spaxels.